 Before founding The Harlow Group LLC, David was a partner in the health law practice at a downtown Boston law firm.
 Prior to that, he served as Deputy General Counsel of the Massachusetts Department of Public Health.

 David is a charter member of the external Advisory Board of the Mayo Clinic Center for Social Media, and is a member of the advisory boards of FierceHealthIT and HealthWorks Collective.
 He serves as Public Policy Chair of the Society for Participatory Medicine.
-He currently serves on the Health IT Standards Committee, Consumer Technology Workgroup (Office of the National Coordinator for Health IT, US Dept. of Health & Human Services).
+He is a past member of the Health IT Standards Committee, Consumer Technology Workgroup (Office of the National Coordinator for Health IT, US Dept. of Health & Human Services).
 He is a past President and Chairman of the Metropolitan Boston Emergency Medical Services Council and Chairman of the Board of Trustees of the New England School of Acupuncture.
 He also has served as the public member on the board of Affiliated Pediatric Practices, a group of pediatrics practices within the Partners Community Healthcare, Inc. (PCHI) network, as a member of the Massachusetts Bar Association Law Practice Management Council and as a co-chair of the American Health Lawyers Association Wiki Project Editorial Committee.

 You should follow him on Twitter.